eclipse-bluechi/bluechi/src/bindings/README.md

-# bluechi bindings
+# BlueChi bindings

-This directory contains bindings for the D-Bus API of bluechi.
-The [API description](./../../data/) of bluechi is used to generate basic client stub code that provides the complete set of functionality.
+This directory contains bindings for the D-Bus API of BlueChi.
+The [API description](./../../data/) of BlueChi is used to generate basic client stub code that provides the complete set of functionality.
 Based on the generated code, custom functions are written to simplify recurring tasks.